Teejan Bai

-Teejan Bai (born 8 August 1956) is an exponent of Pandavani, a traditional performing art form, from Chhattisgarh, in which she enacts tales from the Mahabharata, with musical accompaniments.
+Teejan Bai (तीजन बाई, 24 April 1956 – 5 July 2026) was an Indian singer and exponent of Pandavani, a traditional performing art form, from Chhattisgarh, in which she enacted tales from the Mahabharata, with musical accompaniment.

-She has been awarded the Padma Shri in 1987, Padma Bhushan in 2003, and Padma Vibhushan in 2019 by Government of India, besides 1995 Sangeet Natak Akademi Award in 1995, given by Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.
+Bai was awarded the Padma Shri in 1988, Padma Bhushan in 2003, and Padma Vibhushan in 2019 by Government of India, along with the Sangeet Natak Akademi Award in 1995, given by Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.

-Biography
+Life and career

 Early life

 Teejan Bai was born in Ganiyari village, 14 km north of Bhilai, to Chunuk Lal Pardhi and his wife Sukhwati.
-She belongs to the Pardhi Scheduled Tribe of Chhattisgarh state.
+She belonged to the Pardhi Scheduled Tribe of Chhattisgarh state.

-The eldest among her five siblings, she heard her maternal grandfather, Brijlal Pardhi, recite the Mahabharata written by Chhattisgarhi writer, Sabal Singh Chauhan in Chhattisgarhi Hindi and instantly took a liking to it.
-She soon memorised much of it, and later trained informally under Umed Singh Deshmukh.
+During her childhood, she heard her maternal grandfather, Brijlal Pardhi, recite the Mahabharata written by Chhattisgarhi writer Sabal Singh Chauhan in Chhattisgarhi and instantly took a liking to it.
+At age 12, she was married off, although she escaped at age 13.

 Career

-At age 13, she gave her first public performance in a neighbouring village, Chandrakhuri (Durg) for Rs 10., singing in the Kapalik style of 'Pandavani', a first time for a woman, as traditionally women used to sing in the Vedamati, the sitting style.
+At age 13, she gave her first public performance in the neighbouring village of Chandrakhuri for 10 Rupees, singing in the Kapalik style of 'Pandavani', a first time for a woman, as traditionally women used to sing in the Vedamati, the sitting style.
 Contrary to the tradition, Teejan Bai performed standing singing out loud in her typical guttural voice and unmistakable verve, entering what was till then, a male bastion.

-Within a short time, she became known in neighbouring villages and invitations poured to perform at special occasions and festivals.
+Within a short time, she became known in the neighbouring villages and invitations poured in to perform at special occasions and festivals.

-Her big-break came, when Habib Tanvir, a theatre personality from Madhya Pradesh, noticed her talent, and she was called to perform for then Prime Minister, Indira Gandhi.
+Her big break came when Habib Tanvir, a theatre personality from Madhya Pradesh, noticed her talent, and she was called to perform for then Prime Minister, Indira Gandhi.
 In time she received national and international recognition, a Padma Shri in 1988, Sangeet Natak Akademi Award in 1995, and Padma Bhushan in 2003.

 Beginning in the 1980s, she travelled all over the world as a cultural ambassador, to countries as far as England, France, Switzerland, Germany, Turkey, Tunisia, Malta, Cyprus, Romania and Mauritius.
 She performed sequences from the Mahabharata in Shyam Benegal's acclaimed Doordarshan TV series Bharat Ek Khoj based on Jawaharlal Nehru's book.

-Today she continues to enthrall audiences, the world over with her unique folk singing and her powerful voice; and pass on her singing to the younger generation.

-She has recently received highest honour of Padma Vibhushan in 2019.
+Bai continued to perform internationally and was known for her folk singing.
+She was also involved in passing on the tradition to younger generations.
+In 2019, she was awarded the Padma Vibhushan, one of India's highest civilian honours.